oarcscience/ith.oarc.science/neu/eng/boeb/boeb00.md

 #### \[1896\]

 ###### Scanned at Intangible Textual Heritage, August 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_coloph"></span> [![](tn/coloph.jpg)
 Click to enlarge](img/coloph.jpg.md)